eshwar098/Amazon-clone-1/README.md

-# Amazon-clone-1
+# Amazon-clone
-# this is my frist project is based on html and css
+# this is my frist project based on html and css